Los Angeles County Superior Court

 The Superior Court of Los Angeles County is the California Superior Court located in Los Angeles County.
 It is the largest single unified trial court in the United States.

-The Superior Court operates 37 courthouses throughout the county.
-Currently, the Presiding Judge is Samantha P. Jessner and David W. Slayton is the Executive Officer/Clerk of Court.
+The Superior Court operates 36 courthouses throughout the county.
+Currently, the Presiding Judge is Sergio C. Tapia II and David W. Slayton is the Executive Officer/Clerk of Court.
 They, together with 583 judicial officers and 4,800 employees, operate the nearly 600 courtrooms throughout the county, with an annual budget of over $1 billion.